Meditation is a Bridge – Osho

 Do nought with the body but relax.

 No need to do anything for it.
 Just understand the movement of the energy, the unmotivated movement of the energy.
-It flows, but not towards a goal, it flows as a celebration.
-It moves, not towards a goal, it moves because of its own overflowing energy.
+It flows, but not toward a goal, it flows as a celebration.
+It moves, not toward a goal, it moves because of its own overflowing energy.

 A child is dancing and jumping and running around; ask him, “Where are you going?”
 He is not going anywhere – you will look foolish to him.
 Children always think that adults are foolish.
 What a nonsense question, “Where are you going?”
 Is there any need to go anywhere?
 A child simply cannot answer your question because it is irrelevant.
 He is not going anywhere.
 He will simply shrug his shoulders.
 He will say, “Nowhere.”
 Then the goal-oriented mind asks, “Then why are you running?” – because to us an activity is relevant only when it leads somewhere.